 I enjoy knitting and have also written five knitting books.
 I also enjoy embroidery, cross-stitch, and Hardanger embroidery; I have also written books about both topics.

 How do you decide what to name your patterns?

 I have never been very found of naming my patterns with fancy names.
 I usually name them as “Shawl So-and-So,” etc.

 I have two FREE patterns on my blog: Cowl and Wrist Warmers.
 Please click on the link above the photo to go to my blog for the FREE patterns.
 These patterns and many others can be found in my book, Classic Crochet the Modern Way.

 If you’re not familiar with my work already, I’d like to share three of my books with you.
-Just click on a book cover to go to amazon to see more information about the book.
+Just click on a book cover to go to

 Find Tove Online: